dragonflydb/documentation/docs/command-reference/strings/getex.md

 ## Return Values

-The command returns the current value of the key being requested before the expiration is updated.
+The command returns the value of the key before the expiration is updated.
+Since the command is atomic, the value retrieved is unaffected by the expiration update and reflects the value of the key at the time of the `GETEX` operation.

 If the key does not exist, `GETEX` returns `nil`.